Standalone KV Indexer

 DYN_ROUTER_MIN_INITIAL_WORKERS is also honored here.
 When set to a positive integer, the standalone indexer waits for that many workers to register before opening its startup-ready gate, matching the frontend/router startup behavior.

-The indexer maintains one radix tree per (model_name, tenant_id) pair.
-Workers registered with different model names or tenant IDs are isolated into separate indexers — queries against one model/tenant never return scores from another.
+The indexer maintains one radix tree per (model_name, routing_group) pair.
+Workers registered with different model names or routing groups are isolated into separate indexers.
+Queries against one pair never return scores from another.

 • model_name (required on /register and /query): Identifies the model.
 Workers serving different models get separate radix trees.